 The Racial Justice ministry team works to support and help equip the Foundry UMC community to build awareness around racial inequalities, and opt in to active dialogue and action towards racial justice.
 Foundry’s Racial Justice Ministry Team has four primary ways to engage: use worship as an awareness raising space, hold on-site discussions and activities to support deeper learning, build skills that support community action, and collaborate with Foundry’s other ministry teams, other churches and faith communities, and local organizations.
-At least every 2nd Sunday the Racial Justice Ministry teams provides education events at Foundry or in the community.
+Check out our current work with the Journey to Racial Justice Steering Committee.
+For more information go the the JRJ website

 The Sacred Resistance team provides space the 3rd Sunday of each month to educate and organize Foundry’s presence for advocacy events in the community.
 Each month's gathering blends theological teaching with a specific social justice topic, along with actionable ways to become involved.
 Gatherings are from 12:30 - 1:45 PM on Foundry's main campus.